aws-powertools/powertools-lambda-java/docs/utilities/custom_resources.md

 }
 ```

-Once the custom resource receives this response, it's "ChimeAppInstanceArn" attribute is set and the
+Once the custom resource receives this response, its "ChimeAppInstanceArn" attribute is set and the
 [Fn::GetAtt function](
 https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html) may be used to
 retrieve the attribute value and make it available to other resources in the stack.